MHeydari/dbt_practice/README.md

 ✅ After this step, we can explore the project visually

 ## Sample output
-Now we can query some results inside the DB (here using DuckDB CLI) Running this query
+Now we can query some results inside the DB (using DuckDB CLI). <be>
+Running

     select *
     from daily_account_balances